 Do not write in passive voice.
 Passive voice means to describe the subject as being acted upon.
 Active voice is a description of the subject performing action.
+Don't be afraid of writing in first person.
+While it can be overdone and make for a repetitive sounding narrative, it is allowed and can be done well.
 Examples: